ryrysmiley/CPSC354-Group_Assignments/Assignment3/README.md

         [e, a'] -> insert e (sort a')
     } ;;
 ```

-Another observation that I found interestinf that was also described in The Memory Cycle was the use of creating a memory cell on the stack vs the heap.
+Another observation that I found interesting that was also described in The Memory Cycle was the use of creating a memory cell on the stack vs the heap.
 The stack is temporary memory space that references memory cells on the heap.
 As described in the Memory Cycle when we do:
 ```
 λ val a = new [] ;;
 ```